workergnome/exquisite_donut/README.md

 float32 (f)  | FREE2    | Free parameter 2 as a value 0 <= p <=1                  | 1.0

 Each of these values **SHOULD** be taken from the particle that crossed the boundary.

 IF XVEL or YVEL is greater than MAXV, send MAXV instead for that value.
 If XACC or YACC is greater than MAXA, send MAXA instead for that value.

 ### Rule 3:  OSC Message Receiving

 **Rule 3.0**

 The drawing with ID 0 **MUST** listen to the `/status` address.
 It **MUST** maintain a timestamped list of all IDs received for rebroadcast over the `/control` address.
 It **SHOULD** remove addresses that it hasn't heard from in 10 seconds from that list.
-It **SHOULD** indicate in some way that a ID has stopped broadcasting.
+It **MAY** indicate in some way that a ID has stopped broadcasting.

 It **MAY** choose to modify the MAXP, MINP, & MAXC parameters based on the total count of known particles.